-Melissa has been running her entire life, but got “serious” about it in 2011 when she ran her first half and full marathons.
-Since then, running has become more of a lifestyle than a hobby, and she works as a CPA to fund her running addiction.
-She lives in Aurora, CO, does most of her training runs in and around Colorado, taking full advantage of the mountain trails whenever possible.
-She is slowly working toward running a half marathon in every state and normally runs 20 halves (plus various other races, both longer and shorter) each year.
+Melissa has been running for fun and health since she ran her first half and full marathons in 2011, and since then, running has become more of a lifestyle than a hobby.
+When forced to “adult,” she works in financial reporting (basically to fund her running addiction).
+Melissa is slowly working toward running a half marathon in every state and normally runs 20 halves (plus various other races, both longer and shorter) each year.
 When not running (or working), you’ll find Melissa throwing around heavy weights at CrossFit…and occasionally hiking with her dog, Maggie, skiing, playing tennis, or hanging out with friends.
 Melissa fell in love with the Colfax races back in 2012 when she did the Relay for the first time, and has continued the love affair by running in the 2015 Corporate Cup Relay and the 2016 Colfax Marathon.
 In 2017 Melissa joined the Ambassador team and decided to tackle the marathon one more time…this time for FUN…and it was The.
 Most.
 AMAZING.
 RACE.
 EVER!!!
 This year look for Melissa having fun running around Denver, in the mountains, and across the country…all before she hits up the Colfax Marathon for a repeat #BOTPartyBus race!

-Nickie starting running about 18 years ago when a co-worker asked her to run a half marathon.
+Nickie starting running about 19 years ago when a co-worker asked her to run a half marathon.
 She started training, but she really didn’t know anything about running.
-Now, 15 half marathons (including Colfax in 2013 and 2015), 1 full marathon (Colfax 2014), a handful of 15Ks, 10Ks, and more 5Ks that she can remember, she is officially addicted to running.
+Now, 17 half marathons (including Colfax in 2013 and 2015), 2 full marathon (Colfax 2014 and 2017), a handful of 15Ks, 10Ks, and more 5Ks that she can remember, she is officially addicted to running.

-This is Nickie’s 2 year as a Colfax Ambassador and lives in Denver.
-She loves having access to the Cherry Creek Trail and Wash Park, but also loves all of the trail systems around the city and surrounding neighborhoods.
-She moved to Colorado in 2012 after living her whole life just outside of Columbus, Ohio (GO BUCKS!).
+This is Nickie’s 2 year as a Colfax Ambassador and lives in Broomfield.
+She loves having access to the Coal Creek and Dry Creek trails, as well as all of the trail systems in the surrounding neighborhoods.
+She moved to Colorado in 2012 after living her whole life just outside of Columbus, Ohio (O-H-I-O!!!).
 Running at altitude took a little while to get used and she joined a few running groups soon after she arrived to find all the great running spots in Colorado.
 She is still enjoying finding new places to run all the time!

 Nickie’s first race after she moved to Colorado was the Colfax Half Marathon in 2013 and just loved the whole experience…running through the zoo, running through a firehouse and getting to see so much of the city she hadn’t explored before!
 The next year she decided to take on the challenge of running her first full marathon at the age of 40 and, of course, she chose the Colfax Marathon.
-And, now in 2017 she will be tackling the Columbus Marathon in her home town this October and once again will attempt the Colfax Marathon in May!
+This year she will be tackling the Columbus Marathon in her home town this October and once again will attempt the Colfax Marathon in May!

 Nikki started her running journey in 2006 as a measure to shed some weight and a promise she made to her father to one day run a marathon.
 With that promise, she registered for and ran her first half marathon in September 2006 and hasn’t looked back.
 During the process, she discovered her love for running so she just kept pounding the pavement.
 In 2013, Nikki challenged herself to run 20 half marathons and was thrilled to achieve her mark.
 After fulfilling that goal, she knew that she could do anything she set her mind to do.
 Nikki enjoys the Colfax Marathon race series as it is an awesome local race that highlights the cities of Denver, Aurora and Lakewood.
 She has run Colfax in all but two years; that’s real dedication to a race series.
 One of Nikki’s favorite things about running is inspiring and encouraging other runners around her to achieve their goals.
 She is a member of Black Girls Run, Half Fanatics, Marathon Maniacs and National Black Marathoners Association.